 Both of these cards also award a 6,000-point anniversary bonus each year you have the card.

 The Chase Southwest Rapid Rewards® Plus Credit Card only has a $69 annual fee but incurs a foreign transaction fee when used abroad.
 The anniversary bonus for this card is 3,000 points.

 Each card comes with a minimum spending requirement of $2,000 to earn the sign-up bonus.
 You must meet this spending threshold within 3 months to earn the bonus.

 It’s a pretty straightforward way to earn a ton of points and get you on your way to earning the Southwest Companion Pass!

-Hot Tip: If you have some bills that don’t accept credit cards and you need help hitting the minimum spending requirement, check out Plastiq.
+If you have some bills that don’t accept credit cards and you need help hitting the minimum spending requirement, take a look at Plastiq.

 Using the Companion Pass, you can fly with a designated friend or family member without paying for another ticket.
 In fact, you can book award tickets or cash tickets and bring a companion for just the taxes and fees.